Table of Contents Show

 The process for selling residential real estate in New York City doesn’t differ much from one building type to another.
 Except if the property is in a co-op building.
-After the contract of sale agreed to, due diligence conducted, and the mortgage is approved, there remains the co-op board interview.
+After the contract of sale is agreed to, due diligence conducted, and the mortgage is approved, there remains the co-op board interview.
 One of the most vexing things about New York City real estate is that co-op boards can reject a buyer for any reason or no reason at all.

 Talk to your co-op board.Talk to your co-op board.

 Go over their letters of recommendation.Go over their letters of recommendation.

 Letters of recommendation are part and parcel of the co-op application process.
 These are how any potential buyers ‘sell’ themselves to the co-op board.
-Many co-ops require five reference letters per applicant, so for a couple that makes ten.
+Many co-ops require five reference letters per applicant, so for a couple, that makes ten.
 The buyer’s broker will be responsible for ensuring that each of these is perfect regarding spelling, punctuation, and grammar.
-But it’s the seller’s broker that is responsible for choosing only the best candidates that meet the financial criteria.
-Financials are essential in determining the worth of a recommendation letter but also how the candidate presented.
+But it’s the seller’s broker responsible for choosing only the best candidates that meet the financial criteria.
+Financials are essential in determining the worth of a recommendation letter but also how the candidate is presented.
 Letters from people with prestigious titles and long years of friendship with the candidate will measure the highest.
-What the board is looking for is credibility and trust.
+What the board is looking for are credibility and trust.

 Ask for the board application early.Ask for the board application early.